 The enterprise can now manage risk from a perspective of broader oversight and objectivity than any single Product Owner brings to the table.
 Overall corporate-level innovation and efficiency can more readily improve.
 Product Owners retain responsibility for risk management and decision-making at a level commensurate with their scope of influence and of product content control: that of their own product.
-Management can nonetheless raise the risk appetite for the enterprise with radical redirection, recombination, or other action that is broader than can be accommodated within one product alone.
+Management can nonetheless raise the risk appetite for the enterprise with radical redirection, recombination, or other action whose scope is broader than a single product.
 If a product is languishing there may be a need to kill it (see Product Wake) and to free its people to work on other, perhaps new, products.
-While this might create a devastating loss within an individual market, a broader view may show that the loss can be absorbed by other parts of the business.
+While this might create a devastating loss within an individual market, a broader view may show that other parts of the business can absorb the loss.
 This offers an opportunity for global improvements that might otherwise stop at local optimizations within the kaizen scope of a Product Owner.
 For example, the broader view might discover that one product is cannibalizing the market of another, and that the net benefit to the market and realization of the highest ROI will result from stopping production on one of the two products.

-One reason that management can take the risk to strike out in radical new directions derives in part from their oversight of a broad portfolio of products that can take up the slack for each other, and in part from their intangible talent for having “great hunches” that have propelled them into their position. (, ) The higher they are in the organization, the more they augment rationality with decisions from the gut.
+One reason that management can take the risk to strike out in radical new directions derives in part from their oversight of a broad portfolio of products that can take up the slack for each other, and in part from their intangible talent for having “great hunches” that have propelled them into their position. (“Liquid Networks” in , ) The higher they are in the organization, the more they augment rationality with decisions from the gut, as Gerd Gigerenzer notes in “Leadership and Intuition” in .
 They can remove organizational impediments and bring the organizational structure in line with Scrum goals.
 For example, management may initiate a policy to remove product direction decisions from a sales and marketing organization that has become powerful, and to shift the responsibility to the Product Owner.
 Again, drawing on the Nortel experience, we find this:

 What was different about Nortel was that even managers and directors at the most senior levels were prepared to, and indeed were used to, thinking in an open and challenging manner about ways of working and ways of organizing and were far more willing to question the continuing relevance of current portfolios of products and services.
 At all levels they took a much more playful and expansive approach to thinking about organizations.